 Project Type Percentage of volume in this project category

-Urban reconstruction in the west 46%
+Urban reconstruction in the west 16%

-Social city 43%
+Social city 16%

-Geriatric care and demographic change 11%
+Geriatric care and demographic change 7%

+Broadband expansion 61%

-- 1. Achieved energy efficiency (modernisations only) - O No information is available on achieved energy efficiency of financed projects. - ✓ For 100% of financed projects, the German Energy-Saving Ordinance (Energieeinsparverordnung/EnEV) requires compliance with detailed and stringent energy performance standards. - 2.
-Safe disposal of removed construction materials that are harmful to health (modernisations only) - ✓ For 100% of financed projects, the implementing construction companies and subcontractors isolate and remove waste and pollutants in compliance with German law (e.g. Closed Substance Cycle and Waste Management Act Kreislaufwirtschafts- und Abfallgesetz/KrW-AbfG, Hazardous Substances Ordinance Gefahrstoffverordnung/GefStoffV and (federal) Nature Conservation Act Bundesnaturschutzgesetz/BNatSchG). - 3.
-Working conditions during construction work - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation). - ✓ For 100% of financed projects, no fatal accidents have occurred during construction at the project sites. - 4.
-Consideration of environmental aspects during planning and construction (new builds only) - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) bindingly requires consideration of energy efficiency and other environmental aspects. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - 5.
-Social and environmental standards in the supply chain (new builds only) - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) applies.
-It requires compliance with the ILO core conventions in the supply chain. - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts.
+- 1. Achieved energy efficiency (modernisations only) - √ 100% of the relevant projects must observe the requirements of the Energy Saving Ordinance (Energieeinsparverordnung / EnEV) in the version applicable at the time of application for planning consent. - No information is available on whether improvement projects reach or exceed a 20% energy efficiency improvement. - 2.
+Safe disposal of removed construction materials that are harmful to health (modernisations only) - ✓ For 100% of projects, the implementing construction companies and subcontractors have to isolate and remove waste and pollutants (in accordance with national legislation). - 3.
+Working conditions during construction work - ✓ 100% of projects are located in countries where high labour and health and safety standards are in place for both own employees and contractors (e.g. ILO core conventions). - ✓ For 100% of projects, no fatal accidents have occurred during construction at the project sites. - 4.
+Consideration of environmental aspects during planning and construction (new builds only) - ✓ For 100% of relevant projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) bindingly requires consideration of energy efficiency and other environmental aspects. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - 5.
+Social and environmental standards in the supply chain (new builds only) - ✓ For 100% of projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) applies.
+It requires compliance with the ILO core conventions in the supply chain. - ✓ For 100% of projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - No information is available on the number of projects for which comprehensive and specific environmental supply chain standards are applied.

-- No information is available on the number of projects for which comprehensive and specific environmental supply chain standards are applied. - 6.
-Community dialogue (new builds only) - ✓ 100% of financed projects comply with the regulations of the German Building Code (Baugesetzbuch/BauGB).
+- 6. Community dialogue (new builds only) - √ 100% of projects comply with the regulations of the German Building Code (Baugesetzbuch/BauGB).
 The regulations provide for the consideration of local residents' interests during the development of land-use plans and zoning maps (e.g. through public display of development plans, possibility to voice concerns, case-dependent compensation measures).

-Project category G: Modernisation of educational and public health facilities
+G. Modernisation of educational and public health facilities